When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 The brand new film isn’t a reboot it picks up the unique story as extra of a ‘legacy movie’ , however the transfer has precipitated debate.

 Ghostbusters reboot star Leslie Jones tweeted: “So insulting.
 Like f*** us.
 We dint count.
 It’s like something trump would do.
-(Trump voice)”Gonna redo ghostbusteeeeers, higher with males, will likely be big.
-These ladies ain’t ghostbusteeeeers” ugh so annoying.
+(Trump voice)”Gonna redo ghostbusteeeeers, higher with males, might be enormous.
+These girls ain’t ghostbusteeeeers” ugh so annoying.
 Such a d*** transfer.
 And I don’t give f*** I’m saying one thing!!”

 Who’s directing Ghostbusters: Afterlife?